smartcmd/MinecraftConsoles/README.md

 Minecraft.Client.exe -name Steve -fullscreen
 ```

+## FourKit

+New to FourKit?
+Read the [original pull request](https://github.com/kuwacom/Minecraft-LegacyConsoleEdition/pull/2) to get started.

+A more in depth documentation for FourKit will be made eventually.

 ## Dedicated Server in Docker (Wine)

 This repository includes a lightweight Docker setup for running the Windows dedicated server under Wine.